Gandah/thread-clone-dockerised/README.md

 ## Overview

 This is a containerized application modeled after threads(the social media platform) that supports threaded conversations, allowing users to engage in discussions with nested replies.
-Built using a microservices architecture(Docker containers)
+Built using a microservices architecture.

 ## 💾Core Features